harlan-zw/unlighthouse/docs/content/1.guide/guides/device.md

 ## Alias: Enable/Disable Throttling

 There are two types of throttling: CPU and network.
-Both are used in combination to emulate vistors to your site who have poor internet connection and slow devices.
+Both are used in combination to emulate visitors to your site who have poor internet connection and slow devices.

 Unlighthouse will by default, throttle request to production sites for a more accurate performance score.